Why most tradesmen SEO advice is wrong (and what we measure instead)

 You might be paying for movement.
 You might be paying for theatre.
 The reports above don't let you tell the difference.

 If this resonates, book a 30-minute call — bring your most recent SEO report.
 We'll tell you in plain English whether you're paying for movement or paying for theatre.
+Or read about SEO Commander, the productised retainer where the Five Metrics actually live.

 Book a 30-minute call